What are the benefits?

 - A weakened and unstable joint

 Before surgery, your doctor will do a thorough examination and ask about your medical history.
 You may need blood tests to rule out anemia or blood clotting disorders.
 Your doctor will talk with you about the new medicines that you will need to take after surgery.
 Be sure to tell your doctor about all medicines you are currently taking, including prescription medicines, over-the-counter drugs (such as allergy pills or cough syrup), inhalers, patches, vitamin supplements, and herbal remedies.
-You may need to stop taking some of these in the days before your surgery.
-In addition, you will likely meet with a physical therapist to talk about your rehabilitation before and after surgery.

 You will be asked to not eat or drink anything several hours before surgery.
 It is important to follow these instructions to avoid complications with the anesthesia.
 If you don’t follow these instructions, your surgery may have to be postponed.